robyndahl/GEOL300_LearnR/Homework/Ch2_Exercises.md

 Kid Nichols	362	208	1881	1272
 Warren Spahn	363	245	2583	1434
 Cy Young	511	315	2803	1217

-In R, place the wins and losses in the vectors W and L, respectively.
+a) In R, place the wins and losses in the vectors W and L, respectively.
 Also, create a character vector Name containing the last names of these pitchers.

-Compute the winning percentage for all pitchers defined by and put these winning percentages in the vector win_pCT.
+b) Compute the winning percentage for all pitchers defined by 100 x W/(W x L) and put these winning percentages in the vector win_pCT.

-By use of the command
-wins_350 <- tibble(Name, W, L, win_pCT)
+c) By use of the command wins_350 <- tibble(Name, W, L, win_pCT) create a data frame wins_350 containing the names, wins, losses, and winning percentages.

 My Work:
 W <- c(373, 354, 365, 417, 355, 373, 362, 363, 511)